prikhi/crypto-portfolio/README.md

 ### Short Term

-* Write script to generate random data(so I don't have to make up data when I want to take a screenshot), maybe using historical prices so gains are realistic.
 * "Privacy" mode that obfuscates amounts but still shows percents/prices
 * Highlight focused table row(skipping horizontal dividers)
     * Completely highlight multi-line rows